It is a disorder experienced by pregnant women in which the patient’s blood pressure rises significantly, and the urine contains protein.

 Some of these symptoms include:

-- Women typically experience hypertension which is an increase in blood pressure before the onset of the seizures that signal eclampsia.
+- Women typically experience hypertension, which increases blood pressure before the onset of the seizures that signal eclampsia.

-- Proteinuria is also a main symptom of eclampsia, which basically means the presence of a large amount of protein in the urine.
+- Proteinuria is also a primary symptom of eclampsia, which means the presence of a large amount of protein in the urine.

-- Seizures are actually the symptom that denotes the progression of eclampsia from preeclampsia.
+- Seizures are the symptom that denotes the progression of eclampsia from preeclampsia.

-- Multi-organ failure can also occur after the seizure caused by eclampsia, which can lead to new symptoms such as pain in the abdomen, jaundice, decreased urination, and wheezing or shortness of breath.
+- Multi-organ failure can also occur after the seizure caused by eclampsia, leading to new symptoms such as pain in the abdomen, jaundice, decreased urination, and wheezing or shortness of breath.

 - Symptoms of eclampsia can also include fetal intrauterine growth retardation, which means delayed growth of the baby in the womb.